IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

     public string Surname { get; set; }
 }
 ```
-Properties can have a different name from table column.
-We'll see later how to establish a mapping.
+Properties can have a different name from table columns.
+We'll see later how to establish a mapping between model properties and table columns with different name.

-Create the SqlTableDependency object passing the connection string and table name (only necessary if the C# model name is different from the table name).
+Now create SqlTableDependency instance passing the connection string and table name (this second parameter is necessary only if the C# model name is different from the table name).
 Then create an event handler for SqlTableDependency's Changed event:

 ```C#
 using TableDependency;